corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/reset-csde.md

       ```shell
       Get-CimInstance -Query "SELECT * from Win32_Process WHERE name LIKE 'java.exe' and Commandline like '%corda-combined-worker%'"
       ```
-3. To stop any `CSDEpostgresql` containers run:
+3. To stop any `CSDEpostgresql` containers, run:
    ```shell
    docker stop CSDEpostgresql
    ```
-   You can check what containers are running using:
+   You can check which containers are running using:
    ```shell
    docker ps
    ```
-4. Run the gradle clean task from a terminal:
+4. Run the Gradle clean task:
    ```shell
    <project-root-dir>/gradlew clean
    ```